AztecProtocol/aztec-v1/tokenStandard.md

 This function is designed as an analogue to the ERC20 `transfer` method.

-To enact a `confidentialTransfer` method call, the token contract must perform the following validation steps:
+To enact a `confidentialTransfer` method call, the token contract must check and perform the following:

-1. Validate that `cryptographyEngine.validateProof(1, proofData)` does not throw
+1. Successfully execute `cryptographyEngine.validateProof(1, proofData)`
    * If this proof is valid, then for every note being consumed in the transaction, the note owner has provided a satisfying ECDSA signature
 2. Examine the output of `cryptographyEngine.validateProof` `(createdNotes, destroyedNotes, publicOwner, publicValue)` and validate the following:
    1. Every `Note` in `destroyedNotes` exists in the token's note registry